hellochinese review

 The Good: Speaking, Pronunciation and Listening Skills

 You’ll pick up Chinese speaking and listening skills through interactive lessons on the lesson map.
 Pronunciation in the audio clips is fairly good, as is the voice recognition for lesson quizzes that assess your accent.
-We deliberately mispronounced various words in the quizzes, and the app caught all of them easily.
+I deliberately mispronounced various words in the quizzes, and the app caught all of them easily.

-If these benefits sound appealing, FluentU could be a great resource to pair with or replace HelloChinese.
+For more extensive video content that actually includes entire conversations with native speakers–not just pronunciation-based clips–FluentU could be a great resource to pair with or replace HelloChinese.

 The Bad: Writing Skills